Vince-0/WebRTC_client/README.md

 2. **SIP Security**:
    - Use WSS (WebSocket Secure) for signaling
-   - Keep credentials secure
+   - Credentials are only stored in memory
-   - Implement proper authentication
+   - Registration is automatically renewed

 3. **Media Security**:
    - Audio is encrypted using SRTP